 Let’s give a warm, YNAB welcome to Dave!
 It’s his first time on the blog!
-Dave is an assistant teacher and also part of our awesome customer support team.
-He is also a homesteader, an excellent budgeter and generally full of wisdom.
+Dave is a YNAB teacher, homesteader, excellent budgeter, and generally full of wisdom.
 Well, you’ll see…

 And those three words go a long way toward describing my view of the The Mythical Perfect Budget (TMPB).